What is PRK?

 PRK Eye Surgery Recovery

 The healing process for PRK patients vs LASIK patients is different.
 PRK recovery time is longer than LASIK because the outer corneal layer needs time to regenerate following surgery.
 This means that the results appear more gradually and vision improvements will take longer to stabilize.
 However, PRK is a safe and effective alternative for patients with thin corneas or other restrictions that may prevent them from qualifying for LASIK.
 Following surgery, patients are required to wear a bandage contact lens to protect the eye while the tissue grows back and use special eye drops for a week following surgery.

 Am I a PRK Candidate?

-Patients who have thin corneas, are at a higher risk for eye injury, or experience dry eye symptoms, typically make good PRK candidates.
-Schedule an appointment with one of our highly-trained eye doctors to find out if PRK might be the best option for you.
+Patients who have thin corneas are at a higher risk for eye injury, or experience dry eye symptoms, typically make good PRK candidates.
+Schedule an appointment with one of our highly-trained eye doctors to find out if PRK might be the best surgical procedure for you.

 Why Choose PRK?

 PRK is an alternative option for patients because there is no flap creation like with LASIK.
 This is particularly beneficial for patients who have thinner corneal tissue.
 Additionally, because there is no flap with PRK, this surgical option eliminates any potential “flap risks.”
 PRK may also be the preferred option for patients who previously had LASIK and need a “touch up” due to changing refractive error.

 Schedule Your Appointment Today!